B PERMIT

 Family reunification

-Family reunification forms a large category of B permit holders in Switzerland.
-Spouses and children of a Swiss citizen or a C permit holder have the right to obtain a B permit to be able to live reunited as long as the family will be living at the same address (art.
+Family reunification forms a large proportion of B permit holders in Switzerland.
+Spouses and children of a Swiss citizen or a C permit holder have the right to obtain a B permit to be able to live as a family at the same address (art.
 42 and 43 LEI).
-Children under the age of 12 automatically obtain a C permit (art.
-42 al. 4 LEI).
+Children under the age of 12 can obtain a C permit (art.
+42 al. 4 and 43 al. 6 LEI).

 Family members

-Spouses and family members of a B permit holder can also apply for a family reunification procedure but under certain conditions.
-First, the housing arrangement must be spacious enough to house the applicants, the family must be living under the same roof and the main B permit holder must not be relying on social support (“Hospice général”) and be financially independent (art.
+Spouses and family members of a B permit holder can also apply for family reunification, although under certain conditions.
+First, the housing arrangement must be spacious enough to house the applicants, the family must live under the same roof and the main B permit holder must be financially independent and not rely on social support (“Hospice général”) (art.
 44 LEI).

 Family reunification procedure

-Family reunification can be requested within 5 years from the moment the main applicant arrives in Switzerland or from the birth of the child.
-For children above the age of 12, it should be requested within 12 months of arrival (art.
+Family reunification can be requested within 5 years of the main applicant’s arrival, of the mariage or of the child’s birth.
+For children above the age of 12, it should be requested within 12 months (art.
 47 LEI).
-A long-term visa must sometimes be requested at the Swiss consulate of the applicant’s country of residence allowing the family members to enter Switzerland and wait for the permit to be prepared.
+A visa must sometimes be requested at the Swiss consulate of the applicant’s country of residence allowing the family members to enter Switzerland and wait for the permit to be delivered.
 As of 2019, the law requires all B permit holders to be able to speak the language of their canton (A1 level or higher depending on the canton) when renewing their permit (art.
 58a al. 3 LEI).
-The language certificate will have to be provided as part of the renewal documents
+A language certificate will have to be provided when renewing the permit.

 Retirement